JackBeNimbleBeQuick/DS/README.md

 # DS Typescript Data Structures
 <blockquote>
-NodeList:
+NodeList <Not a linked list>
- The use case for such a thing: this could act as a functional description of dealing with a firehose worth of data, where some rx.js observers are attached to break away segments for store.
+ The use case for such a thing: this could act as a functional description for dealing with a firehose worth of data, where some rx.js observers are attached to break away segments for store.
 Or this could be used for introspection and transforms in async activities before store.
-Not sure really but so far it has been fun to build within a test driven pattern 8^) I will explore some wrapper classes that implement such a pattern, because now I am curious.
+Not sure really but so far it has been fun to build within a test driven pattern 8^)
 </blockquote>